Teacher: Teaching around the world

 There are many similarities and differences among teachers around the world.
 In almost all countries teachers are educated in a university or college.
 Governments may require certification by a recognized body before they can teach in a school.
 In many countries, elementary school education certificate is earned after completion of high school.
 The high school student follows an education specialty track, obtain the prerequisite "student-teaching" time, and receive a special diploma to begin teaching after graduation.
 In addition to certification, many educational institutions especially within the US, require that prospective teachers pass a background check and psychiatric evaluation to be able to teach in classroom.
 This is not always the case with adult further learning institutions but is fast becoming the norm in many countries as security concerns grow.

+In most countries women are overrepresented among teachers at primary schools and secondary schools.
 International schools generally follow an English-speaking, Western curriculum and are aimed at expatriate communities.

 Australia

 Education in Australia is primarily the responsibility of the individual states and territories.
 Generally, education in Australia follows the three-tier model which includes primary education (primary schools), followed by secondary education (secondary schools/high schools) and tertiary education (universities or TAFE colleges).